tektechnologies/Instructor-Prep/201/class-04.md

 ### Method .includes()
 - We can use the method .includes()
 .includes() works on strings and sub strings.

----
+### Take Break 10 Minute
-# End of first Hour of Code Review Take Break
+# Second Hour
----

--- Start and Finish Demo Code by 11:00.
-# now demo css layouts.
+# CSS layout
+   - Introduce codepen.io
-- last time we talked about the box model
+   - Review box model
-- looked at margin padding and how to calculate the size to specify white space of the        elements as well as using
+   - Introduce Positioning
+   - Absolute
+   - Relative
-- box-sizing: border-box;
+   - Fixed
-- Start with creating some scaffolding.
-- let vs code add html template.
+   - Block vs inline-block vs inline
-- Talking about layout and talking about positioning.
-- Add body and h1.
-- Make sure to run the test, on the css and js files.
-- Try to show nav build out quick.
-- Show the comments in css

 ### review hex colors as the RGB.
 - Let them know we will calculate hexidecimal in class 5.
 # Pro tip, The idea of your design will most likely not be what your final page looks like.